Southeastern Native Species

 • Bloom window: Early–mid summer.

-• Best uses: Perennial borders, meadows, pollinator gardens, water-wise landscapes.
+• Best uses: Meadows, pollinator gardens, dry borders.